ethersphere/ethswarm-nextjs/content/pages/build.md

             type: ""
           title: Bee API
           content: >-
-            The Bee API provides a HTTP interface with a rich set of endpoints for accessing data on the network - manage your node resources and get operational metrics and insights.
+            The Bee API provides a powerful HTTP interface with a rich set of endpoints for interacting with the Swarm network.
+It offers a wide range of functionalities for managing node resources and obtaining operational metrics and insights which are vital for node operators and decentralised application developers.
           ctas:
             - template: cta
               arrow: true